Uploading files with the File Storage API

 Use the

-part_sizefrom the previous step to split the file to be uploaded into parts.
+from the previous step to split the file to be uploaded into parts.
 You can use the split command to do this:

-Upload the parts in sequence to the PUT /file-storage/upload-sessions/ID
+Upload the parts in sequence to the

 endpoint.
 Send a valid

-part_numberwith each request (
+with each request (

-part_numberstarts at 0).
+starts at 0).
 Always provide valid

-Content-Lengthheaders.
+headers.
 If you are unsure of the content type of the uploaded file, use

 .